jvde-github/AIS-catcher/README.md

 <img width="30%" alt="image" src="https://github.com/jvde-github/AIS-catcher/assets/52420030/7929bfaf-6e21-485d-9a98-4e1ab5f3384d">
 </p>

-##### Frequency Shift and PPM
+#### Frequency Shift and PPM
-The Web Viewer and screen include plots of frequency shift and reports ppm (same).
-This is the frequency correction that AIS-catcher has done from the central frequencies to decode the signal.
-This assessment is based on the frequency offset of the RTL-SDR dongle but also the equipment from the sender.
-The number is in ppm and long-running averages can be used to determine the optimal ppm correction for your setup and then correct with `-p`.
+The Web Viewer include plots of frequency shift in ppm.
+In some of the tables and in screen output this is shortened to ppm.
+The `frequency shift` is the frequency correction from the central frequencies that AIS-catcher has used to decode the signal.
+This value is related to  the frequency offset of the RTL-SDR dongle as discussed above but also depends on the deviations in the equipment of the sender.
+The number is in ppm (parts-per-million, so 1ppm ~ 162 Hz) and long-running averages can be used to determine the optimal ppm correction for the receiver setup.
+These deviations can  correct with `-p`.
 Deviations between -3 and +3 will usually not impact reception quality.

 ### System USB performance